-Annual Writing Competition | WritersDigest.com
+Call for Submissions: The Writer's Digest Annual Writing Competition

 All top winners will also receive:

-- A one-year Writer’s Digest VIP membership, which includes a one-year subscription (new or renewal) to Writer’s Digest magazine, access to WritersMarket.com for one year, discounts on Writer’s Digest University workshops and discounts off of purchases made at WritersDigestShop.com.
+- A one-year subscription (new or renewal) to Writer’s Digest magazine, discounts on Writer’s Digest University workshops and more.

-- The Grand Prize winning piece and the 1st place winning piece in each category will be published in the 87th Annual Writer’s Digest Annual Writing Competition Collection.
+- The Grand Prize winning piece and the 1st place winning piece in each category will be published on WritersDigest.com.

-- All other top winners will have their names listed in Writer’s Digest, on WritersDigest.com and in the 87th Annual Writer’s Digest Annual Writing Competition Collection.
+- All other top winners will have their names listed in Writer’s Digest and on WritersDigest.com.

 All Honorable Mentions receive:

-- 20% discount off of purchases made at WritersDigestShop.com
+- 20% discount off of purchases made at Writer’s Digest University

-- Their names listed in the 87th Annual Writer’s Digest Annual Writing Competition Collection.
+- Their names listed on WritersDigest.com.

 - Memoirs/Personal Essay

-- Magazine Feature Article
+- Print or Online Article

 - Genre Short Story (Mystery, Romance, etc.)